 EU ETS: The Emission Trading Scheme (ETS) developed by the European Union is the first international “cap and trade” market for the exchange of greenhouse gas (GHG) emissions shares produced by companies.
 The ETS Directive 2003/87 /EC and subsequent modifications and additions, establishes the obligation to monitor, notify, and return annual CO2 emission shares for plants falling within the scope of application.

-PAS 2060: regulates the definition of carbon neutrality, defining the requirements for quantification, reduction and offsetting of the GHG emissions in specific areas (e.g., organisations, products, projects and events).
+PAS 2060:regulates the demonstration of carbon neutrality, defining requirements for quantification, reduction and offsetting of GHG emissions in specific areas (e.g. organisations, products, projects and events).

-PAS 2060 is the document issued by BSI, the British Standard Institution, the most recognized at international level, waiting for the future development of the ISO 14068.
+PAS 2060 is the document issued by BSI, the British Standard Institution, commonly recognized at international level, waiting for the future development of ISO 14068.

 Programmes recognized by CFI

 With regard to Carbon Neutrality registrations, is necessary – among others requirements – offsetting any residual GHG emissions by purchasing carbon credits from projects recognized by CFI.